 Delicious, all-you-can-eat, cafeteria-style meals are served in our campus dining hall.
 Our Dining Services chefs do an excellent job in accommodating participants with food allergies and other special requirements.

 Participants living locally who wish to attend as commuters may do so.
 The commuter rate, which includes tuition, program materials and lunch is $790 (deposit: $100).
 Participants who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Thursday.
 They must be picked up no later than 5:00 PM Monday-Wednesday unless they will be participating in evening activities (please make arrangements with the Summer Programs Coordinator for pick-up times).
 The last day of the institute (Thursday) pick-up time is 1:00 PM.
 Please be sure to check the "Commuter" box on the application form.

 Due to the generosity of an anonymous donor, a scholarship is being offered to an under-represented minority with a proven financial need.
-To apply, applicants must submit an additional one-page essay by May 15th indicating how this scholarship will benefit them and showing financial need.
+To apply, applicants must submit an additional one-page essay indicating how this scholarship will benefit them and showing financial need.
 PLEASE NOTE: The deposit will be refunded to the winner of the scholarship.
 Questions with regards to this new process can be directed to the Office of Summer Programs: 607-871-2122.